 What does the Forfaiting Guarantee cost?

-The exporter is charged a variable additional premium for the issue of an FFG on top of the premium for the underlying Supplier Credit Guarantee.
+The exporter is charged a variable additional premium for the issue of an Forfaiting Guarantee on top of the premium for the underlying Supplier Credit Guarantee.
 No insurance tax is payable.

 An interactive tool is available on the Internet for calculating the premium.
 Further information can be found in the brochure "Fees and premium rates".